Non-stop flights to Reykjavik (Keflavik) (KEF)

 Flights from Denmark to Reykjavik (Keflavik)

-From Billund, you can fly non-stop with Icelandair or Play.
-This is a seasonal route that starts in December and ends in January.
+From Billund, direct flights are offered by Icelandair.
+This is a seasonal route that starts in May and ends in September.

 Flights from Faroe Islands to Reykjavik (Keflavik)